-Names of potential candidates for honorary degrees are solicited from members of the faculty, administration, and student body.
+Names of potential candidates for honorary degrees are solicited from members of the faculty, administration, student body, alumni, and trustees.

 Every effort should be made to ensure that individual nominations and discussions of nominees be confidential throughout the process.
 The formal invitation to any honorary degree candidate shall come from the President, and so the nomination should not be discussed with any candidate in advance.
 No publicity shall be issued regarding nominees until final approval by the Board of Trustees.